Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

 SCK-D13

-5V - VCC (optional in my case, in some cases, if there is a converter, we connect it to 3.3V)
+5V - VCC (optional in my case, in some with a converter we connect to 3.3V)

 GPS module: